For the Installer

-Requiring retailers to become signatories of the Clean Energy Council (CEC) Solar Retailer Code of Conduct (or equivalent) will push the industry to improve customer service, establish a level playing field and reduce consumer risk.
+Requiring retailers to become signatories of the Clean Energy Council (CEC) Solar Retailer Code of Conduct (or equivalent) improves customer service, establishes a level playing field and reduces consumer risk.
 The same requirement is currently required for similar programs in Queensland and South Australia.

 For many consumers, solar is a complex and new product.
-Determining whether what they are being offered is fit-for-purpose, and whether the price reflects the product’s quality is challenging and puts them at risk from unscrupulous operators.
+Determining whether what they are being offered is fit-for-purpose and cost competitive is challenging, which puts them at risk from unscrupulous operators.

-Requiring commitment to the CEC’s Solar Retailer Code of Conduct will not eliminate the risks posed by phoenix companies, inaccurate or misleading advertising or low-quality systems, but it will help raise standards across the industry, give consumers provide greater confidence and make it harder for unscrupulous companies to operate.
+Requiring commitment to the CEC’s Solar Retailer Code of Conduct does not eliminate the risks posed by phoenix companies, inaccurate or misleading advertising, or low-quality systems, but it helps raise standards across the industry, gives consumers provide greater confidence, and makes it harder for unscrupulous companies to operate.

-Introducing this mandatory requirement for solar retailers will reinforce other consumer protections which can be applied after work is done or in the event of a problem with the installation, workmanship or warranties.
+This requirement for solar retailers reinforces other consumer protections that can be applied after work is done, or in the event of a problem with the installation, workmanship or warranties.

 Lifting standards will add to the work already being done with industry regulators including Energy Safe Victoria, WorkSafe, the Victorian Building Authority, Essential Services Commission and Consumer Affairs Victoria.

-Mandating solar providers to become signatories to the CEC’s Solar Retailer Code of Conduct will:
+Mandating that solar providers be signatories to the CEC’s Solar Retailer Code of Conduct:

-- support consumers to get a better service, help protected them from unscrupulous conduct and reduce poor performance by companies, and
+- supports consumers to get a better service, helps protect them from unscrupulous conduct and reduces poor performance by companies, and

-- help the industry grow in quality and status and ensure all in the industry understand what is required of them,
+- helps the industry grow in quality and status and ensures all in the industry understand what is required of them, and

-- give customers a minimum 5-year warranty and require retailers to oversee all stages of the installation and post-installation service.
+- gives customers a minimum 5-year warranty and requires retailers to oversee all stages of the installation and post-installation service.

-An industry round-table including representatives of firms of various sizes, held in late 2018, looked at the issue and was generally supportive.
+An industry round-table, including representatives of firms of various sizes, was held in late 2018.
+After looking at the issue it was generally supportive.

-Alternative existing codes were reviewed however, these were considered inadequate at this time.
+Alternative existing codes were reviewed; however, these were considered inadequate at this time.
 This does not mean Solar Victoria will not accept alternative codes in the future.
-Other codes may also be considered however they must promote high standards, consumer protection, an enforcement mechanism to ensure the process is robust and approved by the ACCC.
+Other codes may also be considered; however, they must promote high standards, consumer protection, have an enforcement mechanism to ensure the process is robust, and be approved by the ACCC.

-The Code Administrator may allocate a sanction or a recommended a course of action to the Code Review Panel for consideration.
+The Code Administrator may allocate a sanction or recommend a course of action to the Code Review Panel for consideration.
 The Panel will determine if a breach has occurred and any subsequent action.
 Code Review Panel decisions are binding.

 Yes.
 The Solar Retailer Code of Conduct covers different responsibilities and obligations.
-To sell solar panels and systems and take part in the Solar Homes program, you must become a CEC accredited Solar Retailer by 1 November 2019.
-If you have been identified as a high-volume retailer in the Solar Homes program, you must become a signatory by 1 July 2019.
+To sell solar panels and systems as part of the Solar Homes program, you must become a CEC Approved Solar Retailer.

 Applications from franchisees will be charged $100 per franchisee.
 The minimum annual fee payable is $600 and the maximum is $6,000, depending on your annual volume of installations.
 There is an additional cost if your initial application is rejected.

-There is a cost which helps to cover the cost of running the program, however it is only a requirement for those taking part in the Solar Homes program which is generating an enormous amount of work across the solar installation industry.
+There is a cost which helps to cover the cost of running the program; however, it is only a requirement for those taking part in the Solar Homes program.

-It will also help commercial customers – a growing part of the industry – to have more confidence in the people they deal with.
+It will also help commercial customers – a growing part of the industry – to have more confidence in the businesses they deal with.

 The Solar Retailer Code of Conduct is part of a suite of measures being undertaken by Solar Victoria.
-This includes safety inspections as installations are going on, post-installation audits and a multi-agency enforcement group (which includes the CEC) where issues are discussed and action planned.
+This includes safety inspections at the time of installation, post-installation audits, and a multi-agency enforcement group (which includes the CEC) where issues are discussed and action planned.